 Layne is an active freelance writer.
 She enjoys staying up to date on trends, media, and emerging topics.

-What is a cashless society?
-What does this mean?
+What is the meaning of a cashless society?
 Will cash ever go away?
 This type of society is literally what it sounds like: no cash.
 But without cash, transactions will be digital, traceable, and controlled.
 So what are the advantages and disadvantages?

 "Cashless society" is essentially referring to an economy in which all financial transactions are done using an electronic version of legal tender or money (coins, banknotes, etc.).
 The concept is not a new one and it's been been talked about since the mid-20th century (1954) in line with discussion of a “checkless society” and even referenced in the Bible, according to USAToday.com.
 In some societies, it's a concept much like bartering.
 Now, digital currencies like Bitcoin are becoming much more common to represent such transactions.

 Electronic banking cropped up in the 1990s and most countries were onboard with digital methods of transactions by 2010—Venmo, PayPal, and Apple pay.
 Likewise, various countries' direction towards going cashless fall on a spectrum, as such advancements allow for digital managing and tracking of exchange, commerce, and investment.

 Since the arrival of the COVID-19 pandemic in December 2019 and into 2020, people switched to contactless methods of payments to avoid touching germ-harboring objects (coins, dollar bills, etc.).
 Cash is pretty filthy when looked at under a microscope (sampled and cultured); it’s a super-germ spreader due to its material.

 To keep up with COVID-19 shifts, many vendors and businesses had to make a switch and reevaluated their operating models.
 Online shopping also surged.
 The New York times reported that in the United States, 40 million customers went online for groceries in April 2020.